edgedb/edgedb/docs/intro/cli.rst

 See ``help`` commands
 ---------------------

 The entire CLI is self-documenting.
-Once it's installed, run ``edgedb --help`` to see a breakdown of all the commands and options.
+Once it's installed, run :gelcmd:`--help` to see a breakdown of all the commands and options.

 .. code-block:: bash